 4. San Andres Cholula

 Located 12 km outside of Puebla, Cholula has similar tourist amenities in Puebla but Puebla is bigger and Cholula is cheaper, cleaner, and less crowded.
-The small colonial city of San Andres Cholula is Magical Town that has two distinct selling points for visitors: its cultural and historical sites, and its festivals.
+San Andres Cholula is Magical Town that has two distinct selling points for visitors: its cultural and historical sites, and its festivals.

 Its most famous sight is the Great Pyramid Of Cholula, known locally as Tlachihualtepetl, which translates to “made by hand mountain”.
 Standing 55 meters tall, at its base it features an area almost double that of the Great Pyramid Of Giza.